maniospas/dufuz/docs/api.md

 ```

 You can write algorithms involving normal Python operations.
-If-then-else statements that involve fuzzy comparisons
+An if-then-else statements on a fuzzy `condition`
-take the form
+takes the form
 `condition.choose(result if true, result if false)`
-and fuzzy boolean arithmetics use the `&,|` operations.
+where results can be numeric fuzzy sets.
+Fuzzy boolean operations override the `&,|,~` operations
+in place of the logical `and, or, not` respectively.
+The DUFuz interpreter provides a pure Pythonic representation
+of these operations.

 As a demonstration. the following code implements the
 bubblesort algorithm for a list of fuzzy numbers.